GaryDu0123/GaryDu0123/README.md

 >
 > 以下是英文简介
 >
 > My name is Gary, currently studying in The University of Sydney, majoring in Computer Science and Software Development.
-Current Search on Sign Language Production, Computer Vison
+>
+> Currently searching Sign language production, Computer vision
 >
 > Honous student
 >